 For a lively taste, use leftover sweet pickle juice in deviled eggs, or mix into meatloaf or meatballs.

-Put a combination of various fresh vegetables such as sliced cucumbers, onions, carrots and pieces of cauliflower in leftover pickle juice (dill or sweet), and in a couple of days, you'll have delicious veggie pickles.
+Put any variety or combination of fresh vegetables like sliced cucumbers, onions, carrots or pieces of cauliflower in leftover pickle juice (dill or sweet).
+In a couple of days, you'll have delicious veggie pickles.

 Drop a few peeled hard-boiled eggs in pickle juice to make pickled eggs.
 Yum!
 Store the jar in the refrigerator for a few days until they become magically pickled.

-Mary Ann's Potato Salad Dressing: While she says she never makes it the same way twice, Mary Ann insists on Best Foods (Hellmann's) mayonnaise, lots of sweet pickle juice, mustard, salt and pepper -- all to taste.
+While she says that she never makes it the same way twice, Mary Ann insists on Best Foods (Hellman's) mayonnaise, lots of sweet pickle juice, mustard, salt and pepper — all to taste.

-Drinking a small volume of pickle juice relieves muscle cramps within seconds of ingestion -- something for which there's lots of anecdotal evidence.
+Drinking a small volume of pickle juice relieves muscle cramps within seconds of ingestion — something for which there's lots of anecdotal and medical evidence.

 Just a few sips of pickle juice can quickly soothe annoying heartburn.
-Pickle juice seems to have the similar health effects as straight vinegar.
+Pickle juice seems to have the same health effects as straight-up vinegar.

 It's mandatory to stay hydrated, especially while exercising.
 Hard workouts for longer periods of time, especially in the heat, can become problematic because sweating quickly depletes sodium (electrolytes) and potassium.
 Pickle juice is loaded with both.
 Sipping pickle juice after a hard workout will help you recover normal electrolyte levels more quickly.

 One last thing: Just in case you're not one to consume enough pickles to produce lots of leftover juice, no worries!
 You can buy pickle juice in a six-pack, 12-pack or gallon!